williamhullender/osticket-prereqs/README.md

 </p>
 <br />

-Provide a path to the php executable file (php-cgi.exe), Go to C drive -> PHP -> click on php-cgi file.
+Provide a path to the php executable file (php-cgi.exe), Click on 3 dots, Go to C drive -> PHP -> click on php-cgi file -> open -> ok.

 </p>
 <br />